 For policies to be effective, you must:

-- Formally communicate policies to all employees
+Formally communicate policies to all employees;

 Use the induction workflows to adopt a consistent and standard new employee induction process and ensure all the key bases are covered.

+Do you know the relevant contractor tests?
 If you’re hiring contractors, make sure your workers meet the relevant tests that distinguish a contractor from an employee.
-Use HRA Cloud’s Contractor Module and Contractor agreement to manage contractor engagement and records.
+Use HRA Cloud’s Contractor Module to manage contractor engagement and records.

-8: WHS and Volunteers
+8. WHS and volunteers

 Double-check that you:

-- Conduct regular WHS training with them
+- Conduct regular WHS training with them; and

 Are you inadvertently underpaying interns and graduates?